CPSC Posts Recall to its Web Site

 WASHINGTON, Aug.
-5, 2020 /PRNewswire/ -- The CPSC announces today the following recall is posted in cooperation with the firm listed below.
+11, 2020 /PRNewswire/ --The CPSC announces today the following recall is posted in cooperation with the firm listed below.
 Recalls can be viewed at www.cpsc.gov.

-- WD-40 Company Recalls X-14 Mildew Stain Remover Due to Risk of Skin Irritation
+- Transform Recalls Four-Drawer Chests Due to Tip-Over and Entrapment Hazards; Sold Exclusively at Kmart

 About the U.S. CPSC